zzzace2000/laravel-medialibrary/v3/advanced-usage/using-a-custom-directory-structure.md

 ...
 ```

-Putting files inside their own folders guaranties that files with the same name can be added to the medialibrary.
+Putting files inside their own folders guaranties that files with the same name can be added without any problems.

 To override the default folder structure, a class that conforms to the `PathGenerator`-interface can be specified as the `custom_path_generator_class` in the config file.